About Sheriff Alpacas

 Caroline’s greatest passion is understanding and developing the complexities of breeding and striving to produce the ultimate fleece, this meant basing the development of the herd on the perfect combination of genetics.

-Through her devotion and love for the herd Caroline takes great enjoyment from monitoring the herd closely, thus ensuring they are happy and healthy.
-Goodness farm is enclosed with entrenched rabbit netting to deter unwelcome visitors our alpacas have regular health checks and worm counts to ensure a healthy microbiome.
+Through her devotion and love for the herd Caroline takes great enjoyment in monitoring the herd closely, thus ensuring they are happy and healthy.
+Goodness farm is enclosed with entrenched rabbit netting to deter unwelcome visitors, our alpacas have regular health checks and worm counts to ensure a healthy microbiome.